galaxyproject/galaxy-hub/src/admin/config/eggs/index.md

 #### When you update Galaxy

-Upon updating Galaxy (via <tt>hg pull -u</tt>), it's possible that an egg has been added, or an existing egg version has changed since your old Galaxy revision.
+Upon updating Galaxy (via `hg pull -u`), it's possible that an egg has been added, or an existing egg version has changed since your old Galaxy revision.
 When starting Galaxy after updating, any new eggs that are missing will be downloaded automatically.

 #### If your Galaxy server does not have Internet access

 Since eggs are downloaded from our repository at [eggs.g2.bx.psu.edu](http://eggs.g2.bx.psu.edu), if your server does not have Internet access, it will not be able to retrieve them.
 However, we provide a script to fetch the eggs you need from a system that does have Internet access, and then you can transfer those eggs to the Galaxy server.
 Here's how it works:

-If installing Galaxy for the first time, ensure you have a <tt>config/galaxy.ini</tt>.
-You can create <tt>config/galaxy.ini</tt> by copying it from <tt>config/galaxy.ini.sample</tt>.
+If installing Galaxy for the first time, ensure you have a `config/galaxy.ini`.
+You can create `config/galaxy.ini` by copying it from `config/galaxy.ini.sample`.

 ```
 cp config/galaxy.ini.sample config/galaxy.ini